sencha/sandbox-extjs-travis-aws/README.md

 - The Client launcher launches web pack dev server which watches for changes.
 On a change it builds.
 - The Client launcher has a proxy from http://localhost:1962/api to http://localhost:3000/api.

+## Deploy
+.travis.yml is set up to deploy to Elastic Beanstalk.

+* Change the username and password in [./travis.yml](./.travis.yml).